-The actual amounts realized by equity award recipients will depend on future stock price performance.
-These amounts will not necessarily track with the grant date target values.
+The actual amounts realized by equity award recipients will depend on future stock performance and the degree to which performance measures are achieved.
+The amounts ultimately realized will not necessarily track with the target grant values.

 Why does the company grant performance-based restricted stock units?